Happy Circles II – My new experiment in random colour placement

 It is already mid January and I hope you had a great start in the new year!
 Hubby and I got off to a very cosy start.

-After that, however, we started renovating another room in our house – just in keeping with the theme of new beginnings.
+However, right at the beginning of January, we started renovating another room in our house – very much in keeping with the theme of “new beginnings”.
+And a never ending story …

-However, within all the renovation stuff, we have a new wall decoration in our living room!
-But of course these are not the result of our renovation work but of my colour experiments last year.
+Yet, within all the renovation stuff, we have a new wall decoration in our living room!
+But these are not the result of our renovation work but of my colour experiments last year.

 My colour experiment in 2024